gitgabiru/andrelanna.github.io/lectures/oo/exercicio2/atividade2.md

 a) As referências a1 e a2 para objetos de *ClasseA* são iguais?

+	As referências a1 e a2 são diferentes, pois duas ou mais referências podem até apontar para o mesmo objeto, mas são diferentes.

 b) Qual o estado de cada dos objetos de cada referência?

+	Objeto q1:
+	    	a1 = 0
+	    	a2 = 0.0
+	    	a3 = null
+		a4 = false

+	Objeto q2:
+		a1 = 0
+		a2 = 0.0
+		a3 = null
+		a4 = false

+	Objeto q3:
+		a1 = 1
+		a2 = 1.0
+		a3 = null (uma String escrita “null”) a4 = false

 c) O que será impresso pela função *main* da classe *Principal* se a linha número *11* for igual a:
 {% highlight java%}